NotExperiencedDev/avr/docs/README.md

   makefile -f Makefile-1 load

 My makefile is done manually so it is very simple and easy.
 All uses avr-gcc compiler and avrdude loader.

+Few photos attached as a proof.
+I'm aware how badly it looks, but it works and it was assembled in 20 minutes (It felt like ages anyway).